henribxn/udacityprojects_term2/CapstoneProject/README.md

 ## Conclusion and further improvements
 - `Key takeaways`: end-to-end implementation of a recommendation engine combining both user based `Collaborative filtering with a FunkSVD` implementation and a content based approach to deal with the Cold Start Problem
 - `Further Improvements`:
+  - Compare the performance of the FunkSVD algorithm vs. a classification supervised learning approach that tries to predict if someone will respond to an offer
+  - Compare the results between option 1 and option 2 when filling in the user-item matrix values.
+Besides, it could be interesting to try to fine-tune the cost function of the Funk SVD optimization procedure in order to better take into account the amount spent
+  - Instead of the offline testing procedure, implement an online A/B testing approach

 ## Blog Post
-You can also find more details on the project by following the link to my blogpost: `XX`
+You can also find more details on the project by following the link to my blogpost: `https://medium.com/@henri.bouxin/personalize-you-promotion-campaigns-with-a-collaborative-filtering-approach-based-on-funksvd-71c33ec85f7a`

 ## Licensing, Acknowledgements
 - This project was completed as part of the `Udacity Data Scientist Nanodegree`.
 Data were provided by Udacity.
 The data was originally sourced by Udacity from Starbucks.